vincentkerdraon/inkcaller/README.md

 # inkcaller

+See also the godoc https://pkg.go.dev/github.com/vincentkerdraon/inkcaller

 ## This library

 `InkCaller` is an API to call Ink.
 Each new call is independent and can be executing concurrently.\
 A call will force the ink state, (optional) set the seed, (optional) set the knot, (optional) answer a previous choice.\
 A call returns the current ink state (to inject into the next call).
 This state can be decoded to get the text, the choices.\
-This does not allow all the features of ink (e.g. no callback or external function).
+This does not allow all the features of ink (e.g. no callback / external function / multiple flows).

 Depending on your design, Ink will need to interact with the game model.
 Set needed data inside ink state in the input.
 Use formatted text and a parser for the actions.